 These organizations value learning and growth and recognize that interpersonal relationships within the organization and its teams play a huge role in facilitating their innovation and adaptability.
-For this reason, it is the organizations with this learning-oriented culture that will benefit from, and therefore need, team building the most.
+For this reason, it is the organizations with this learning-oriented culture that will benefit from, and therefore need, it the most.

 When Do Teams Need Team Building?

-Team building is be a continuous process.
+Building a team is a continuous process.
 Unlike physical structures, teams are dynamic and constantly evolving, so they require continuous building and growth.

 Throughout the Stages of Group Development

 Team building should also be taking place in every stage of a team’s development, though for different reasons.
-Let’s take a look at Tuckman’s stages of group development, and consider why team building is necessary at each stage.
+Let’s take a look at Tuckman’s stages of group development, and consider why it is necessary at each stage.

 In the forming stage, team members are excited to be on the team and eager to begin working together towards the goal.
 Yet, there may be some level of anxiety regarding their place on the team and whether they fit in.
 The most important goal during this stage is to set clear goals, guidelines, and roles within the team, and to build trust.
-During this stage, team building can serve as an enjoyable kick-off event within which team members can get acquainted with one another and to begin cultivating psychological safety.
+Consider starting with an enjoyable kick-off event within which team members can get acquainted with one another and to begin cultivating psychological safety.
 It also serves to help teams identify their vision, mission, values, goals, roles and responsibilities.

 When the team reaches the final two stages of their developmental cycle (i.e., performing and adjourning), they’ve “found their groove” and are confident in their ability to achieve their goals.
-Team building in this stage should be emphasizing celebration, giving members a chance to recognize their accomplishments and acknowledge their contributions.
+During this stage you should be emphasizing celebration, giving members a chance to recognize their accomplishments and acknowledge their contributions.

-So, as we’ve seen through the lens of Tuckman’s theory of group development, team building is necessary at every stage, from formation to termination.
+So, as we’ve seen through the lens of Tuckman’s theory of group development and team building is necessary at every stage, from formation to termination.
 The way it will look and its specific goals at each stage, though, will be different.
-Understanding the nuanced differences in the way that team building should look at every stage is the key to finding and delivering a worthwhile and impactful team building experience that resonates with your team.
+Understanding the nuanced differences in the way that team building should look at every stage is the key to finding and delivering a worthwhile and impactful experience that resonates with your team.